pschaeflein/BlogArticles/ImplicitFlow/article.md

 This demo builds on articles 9?? and 10??, where you registered applications in Azure AD v2 and v1 respectively.
 These applications were used in several other articles.
 You'll need to update those registrations for this exercise; the sections which follow will walk you through the process.

-TIP: You might want to open the v1 and v2 apps registrations in different browser tabs, so you can easily switch back and forth as you go through the V1 and V2 instructions for each step.
+TIP: You might want to open the v1 and v2 app registrations in different browser tabs, so you can easily switch back and forth as you go through the V1 and V2 instructions for each step.

 ### Step 1.
 Add Delegated Permissions